-2. The galvanizing process consists of immersing steel wires in a molten zinc bath in order to coat the surface of the wire with a layer to protect it from oxidising agents such as humidity and salinity.
+2. The galvanizing process involves immersing steel wires in a molten zinc bath to coat the surface of the wire with a layer protecting it from oxidizing environmental agents such as humidity and salinity.

-To achieve this protective zinc layer, the wire is subjected to various technological operations such as wire annealing, pickling with hydrochloric acid, rinsing, immersion in flux solution, immersion in a zinc bath, cooling and collection for inspection.
-A galvanized wire is obtained which is then used for the manufacture of clamps, wires for pig netting and wire for chain link mesh.
+To achieve this protective zinc layer, the wire goes through various technological operations such as wire annealing, stripping with hydrochloric acid, rinsing, immersion in flux solution, immersion in a zinc bath, cooling and collection for inspection.
+A galvanized wire is obtained which is then used to manufacture clamps, pig netting and wire for chain link mesh.

 WIRE BRAIDING WORKSHOP

-3. The braiding process is totally mechanical, and the wires from the galvanizing process are braided and barbed at certain distances, so that they are used efficiently in the delimitation of livestock and crop lands.
-In the wire workshop, galvanized staples are produced that are used to fix the barbed wires to the posts of the cattle fences.
+3. The braiding process is totally mechanical, and the wires from the galvanizing process are braided and barbed at certain distances, so they can be used efficiently in the division of livestock and crop lands.
+In the wire workshop, galvanized staples are produced which are used to fix the barbed wires to the posts of the cattle fences.

-The coated rods, now with their two clean ends, are placed after classification on grids where they remain uncovered for at least one hour; once this time is up, they are placed in a drying oven where 99% of the humidity is removed, leaving less than 1%, which is the maximum value in standard.
+The coated rods, now with their two clean ends, are placed after classification on grids where they remain uncovered for at least one hour; after this, they are placed in a drying oven where 99% of the humidity is removed, leaving less than 1%, which is the maximum value required by the standard.

-The freshly-steamed electrodes are weighed and packed in 5 kg cardboard boxes which are individually placed inside a polyethylene bag and then the bag is heat-sealed, protecting the contents from moisture.
+The freshly-steamed electrodes are weighed and packed in 5kg cardboard boxes placed individually inside a polyethylene bag and then the bag is heat-sealed, protecting the contents from moisture.
 Four of these boxes are then placed in 20 kg cardboard boxes, which are sealed, labelled and palletized.
 At the end, each pallet contains 50 boxes of 20 kg in turn containing 4 small boxes of 5 kg making a total net weight of 1 000 kg (1 t).
-To ensure maximum protection of the product, the pallet or wooden pallet with its contents is shrink-wrapped and labelled with the UEB data and a leaflet is placed on it with recommendations for the customer on the transport, storage and use of the electrode.
+To ensure maximum protection of the product, the pallet or wooden pallet with its contents is shrinkwrapped and labelled with the UEB data and a leaflet is placed on it with recommendations for the customer on the transport, storage and use of the electrode.

 The process ends with the commercialization of the electrodes type E 6013 (rutile) in the diameters 3.20 mm and 4.00 mm.
 They are suitable for welding in all positions on elements or joints that do not require special requirements in terms of the characteristics of the filler metal and its use.
 They are generally used in ordinary welding.